putdotio/salt-papertrail/README.md

 ### Unit tests

-No unit tests are written at this time.
+No unit tests exist at this time.

 ### Integration tests